Preven-K/30-Days-Verilog-Challenge/README.md

 19. Counter III : This contains Ring Counter and Digital Clock.
 20. Counter & Clock Divider : This contains Clock Divider which has two period of input and Gray counter.
 21. Shift Operator & Registers : This contains Shift Operators and Serial in Serial and Parallel Out Shift Registers.
+22. Shift Registers II : This contains Parallel in Parallel out and serial out Shift Registers.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------